mainlp/mainlp.github.io/_pages/projects.md

 - *Cross-model Alignment.* How similarly is linguistic information represented across models?
 Data: Any linguistically-motived dataset, ideally multilingual (e.g., multilingual syntactic parsing Universal Dependencies by Nivre et al., 2020) + a diverse selection of pre-trained language models.
 Method: Encode the same raw data + probe for linguistically-motivated tasks.
 Compare embeddings and probes for the same data across models.
 Evaluation: Quantitative metric used by the relevant dataset(s) / Qualitative analysis.
 [See references of MultiVaLUe project](#multivalue)

+- *German dialects in Wikipedia*.
+German dialects have unique representation in Wikipedia: there are Wiki’s written in Bavarian, Low Saxon, and several other dialects.
+At the first glance, these Wiki’s may look like a straightforward translation from German, but it is not the case.
+In this project we aim to study, what are the theme differences between these Wikipedia and if there are any biases towards cultural and geographical phenomena.
+Last, but not least, the edit history allows us to explore how the Wikipedia authors deal with the lack of standardized orthography and how they develop spelling rules on their own.

 ### V2: High-precision Information Extraction in Targeted Domains